 Describe how this revision or phase down/elimination will impact enrollment and degrees awarded.
 If this is an elimination/phase down proposal include the plans for the students left in the program.

 This change applies to students starting in Fall 2023.
 Current students may change their catalog year to follow this new requirement.

-Budget

-Are there No

-budgetary

-implications for

-this revision?

 Will the program or revision require staffing (faculty, advisors, etc.)

-beyond what is currently available?

-No

 Additional Budget Information